Professor Rowley graduated Phi Beta Kappa from

 Reporter for the

-Uniform Commercial Code Committee, having recently completed a
+Uniform Commercial Code Committee, having previously served a

-three-year term as co-chair of the Sale of Goods Subcommittee, and is an
+three-year term as co-chair of the Sale of Goods Subcommittee.

 During the 2005 legislative session, Professor Rowley advised the Nevada Senate Judiciary Committee regarding proposals to